-- file (Union[str, os.PathLike[str], BinaryI0]) a path-like object or as file-like object to write to If this is a file-like object, is has to opened in mode "wb+". - channel (int) Default channel to log as if not specified by the interface. - append (bool) Append messages to an existing log file. - compression_level (int) An integer from 0 to 9 or -1 controlling the level of compression.
+- file (BinaryI0) a path-like object or as file-like object to write to If this is a file-like object, is has to opened in mode "wb+". - channel (int) Default channel to log as if not specified by the interface. - append (bool) Append messages to an existing log file. - compression_level (int) An integer from 0 to 9 or -1 controlling the level of compression.
 1 (Z_BEST_SPEED) is fastest and produces the least compression.
 9 (Z_BEST_COMPRESSION) is slowest and produces the most.
 0 means that data will be stored without processing.
 The default value is -1 (Z_DEFAULT_COMPRESSION).
 Z_DEFAULT_COMPRESSION represents a default compromise between speed and compression (currently equivalent to level 6).